Charles J. Guiteau: Early career

-In July 1874, the The New York Herald accused Guiteau of fraud; engaged to collect a $300 debt, he reportedly agreed to accept $175 from the debtor, which he kept.
-When the client objected, Guiteau argued that attorneys usually kept fifty percent of what they collected, and the $175 he had obtained represented his fifty percent of the $300 debt.
+In July 1874, The New York Herald accused Guiteau of fraud; engaged to collect a $350 debt, he reportedly agreed to accept $175 from the debtor, which he kept.
+When the client objected, Guiteau argued that attorneys usually kept fifty percent of what they collected, and the $175 he had obtained represented his fifty percent of the $350 debt.
 News accounts of this incident caused Guiteau to sue Herald publisher James Gordon Bennett Jr. for libel; after requesting $100,000, he offered to settle for $25,000, which Bennett rejected.
 The case ended in October 1876 when trial judge George C. Barrett required Guiteau to post a bond to guarantee court costs, which Guiteau was unable to do.

 Turning to authorship, Guiteau published a book on religion called The Truth, which was almost entirely plagiarized from the work of Noyes.
 In early 1875, Guiteau attempted to establish a law practice in Toulon, Illinois, but he departed after about six weeks, trailed by unpaid bills and accusations of theft.
 By late 1875, Guiteau's father had become convinced that his son was possessed by Satan.
 Conversely, Guiteau himself became increasingly convinced that his actions were divinely inspired, and that his destiny was to "preach a new Gospel" like Paul the Apostle.
 In July 1877, he was arrested for embezzlement, accused of collecting over $3,000 on accounts due for several Chicago businesses and keeping the money for himself.

 After Guiteau's release from the Chicago jail, he began to wander from town to town speaking and preaching, and he was arrested again in September 1877, accused of failing to pay for his room and board while in Ann Arbor to give a lecture.
 Locations where Guiteau spoke included Boston and Springfield in Massachusetts, Providence in Rhode Island, and Madison and Beloit in Wisconsin.
 Other locations included Buffalo, New York, Jersey City, New Jersey, Philadelphia, Davenport, Iowa, and Washington, D.C.
 His lectures were often sparsely attended and negatively reviewed.
 They also generated little income; news reports after his visits frequently stated that he had absconded after failing to pay for advertising, food, and lodging.